MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

     Host github.com
         IdentityFile ~/.ssh/id_rsa_abc
     ```
-1. Do you clone or other Git commands.
+1. Run clone or other Git commands.

 This will stop using the old one until you switch it back.
 Alternatively you can try _Add key to SSH agent_ in [SSH keys][] guide and see if you can get the agent to recognize both keys but that might not be possible.
 Unless maybe the HostName or Host are setup for the org e.g. `github.com/my-org`.